 Our results indicate that labor force participation of women with children is affected by formal child care availability as well as the availability of informal child care.
-The availability of family support, both in the form of transfers and in the form of presence of parents both increase the probability of market work of mothers.
+The availability of family support, both in the form of transfers and in the form of presence of parents respectively decreases and increases the probability of market work of mothers.
 Child care costs are significant only in areas where child care is not severely rationed.

-The empirical results seem to indicate that policies which would reduce the financial burden on the Italian family by providing an expansion of the child care system as well as more flexible working hours choices could have a large positive impact on the labour market participation rate of mothers with young children.
+The empirical results seem to indicate that only policies which would reduce the financial burden on the Italian family and provide an expansion of the child care system could have a large positive impact on the labour market participation rate of mothers with young children.